Your Pain Pattern,

-This presents itself in a couple of different ways.
-The may have a chronic anterior rotation, like the woman in this photo.
+Here’s a classic example.
 She’s good at keeping her shoulders back.
-They are over her hips but notice how her spine is flat with winged scapula but curves sharply at the base of her spine.
+They are over her hips but notice how her spine is flat in her upper back with winged shoulder blades.
+Her spine curves sharply at the base of her spine.
 This is indicative of a tight psoas that is pulling the spine forward and down to counter shortened abdominals.

-This pain pattern indicates that the psoas major is tight on both sides but, as you can tell from the flexed hip and knee, hers is even tighter on the right.
+Sharp pain across the top of the hips indicates that the psoas major is tight on both sides.
+In her case, you can tell from the flexed hip and knee, hers is even tighter on the right.
 She may be having this pain pattern instead.

 By the way, people are built asymmetrically.
 The left hip is bigger and more anteriorly rotated in almost all of us.
-If you watch, you’ll see that people are much more likely to lock the left knee and flex the right hip when standing.
+If you watch, you’ll see that people are much more likely to lock the left knee and flex the right hip when standing, as she does.